-The Cockatiel is an unusual member of the cockatoo family.
-It is small in size, and has a slender body and long pointed tail, which are more the characteristics of the smaller parrots.
+An unusual member of the cockatoo family, it is small in size, it has a slender body and long pointed tail, which are more the characteristics of the smaller parrots.
 Its plumage is mostly grey, paler below, with a white wing patch, orange cheeks and a distinctive pointed crest.
 The male can be identified by its bright yellow forehead, face and crest.
-Young Cockatiels resemble the adult female, although the young males usually have a brighter yellow face.

 The size of the Cockatiel is 30 - 33 centimetres in length and weighs approximately 93 grams.

-Cockatiels feed on a variety of grass seeds, nuts, berries and grain.
-They may feed either on the ground or in trees, and always in small to large numbers.
+Variety of grass seeds, nuts, fruits, berries and grain.
+They feed mainly on the ground and occasionally in trees.

 Often seen in pairs or small flocks, in most types of open woodlands, scrublands and plains, usually near water.